ivan-ivanov23/BMW_data/README.md

 - 🔄 **All Years and Modifications**: Comprehensive data for all model years and variations, ensuring you have the complete picture of your BMW 3 Series.

-- 🔍 **Easy Search**: Quickly find the exact model you're looking for by year, model, or specification.
+- 🔍 **Easy Search**: Quickly find the exact model you're looking for by generation, year and modification.

 ## Supported Models

 - **BMW E46 3 Series** (Produced from 1998 to 2006)
 - **BMW E90 3 Series** (Produced from 2005 to 2013)

-Each model includes data for sedans, coupes, convertibles, and other body types.
+Each model currently includes data for sedans only.

 ## Installation